 An important issue concerning rainstorm plume dynamics is the time lag between the rainstorm and the resulting plume.
-Statistical analysis of the time series of precipitation and plume size collected during almost six years of observations (October 1997 -June 2003) shows that the time lags between rainstorms and plumes were different in different regions.
-We explored the correlation between the plume areas estimated from different nLw555 and the daily precipitation averaged over the watersheds of each region (Figure 2).
-In three regions (VE, SM, SD), maximum correlation was observed on the second day after rainstorm.
-Over the San Pedro Shelf, maximum correlation was observed at the first day.
+Statistical analysis of the time series of precipitation and plume size collected during almost six years of observations (October 1997-June 2003) shows that the time lags between rainstorms and plumes were different in different regions.
+We explored the correlation between the plume areas estimated from different nLw555 and the daily precipitation averaged over the watersheds of each region (Fig. 2).
+In three regions (Ventura, Santa Monica Bay, and Orange County/San Diego) maximum correlation was observed at the 2nd day after rainstorm.
+Over the San Pedro Shelf maximum correlation was observed at the 1st day.
 The nLw555 values resulting in maximum correlation and, hence, best indicating the plume boundary, were also different in different regions.
-In the SM region, nLw555 was low, ranging from 0.8 to 1.0 mW cm-2 μ m-1 sr-1; in the SD region, nLw555 ranged between 1.2 and 1.3 mW cm-2 μm-1 sr-1; in the VE region and over the San Pedro Shelf, a wide range of nLw555 coefficients, from 1.2 to 1.9 mW cm-2 μm-1 sr-1, resulted in high correlation with stormwater.
-The maximum correlation coefficient was lowest (+0.39) in the SM region and higher in the SD (+0.43) and VE (+0.49) regions.
-The highest correlation was observed over the San Pedro Shelf (+0.53).
+In Santa Monica Bay, nLw555 was low (0.8-1.0 mW cm-2 $\mu$ m-1 sr-1); in Orange County/ San Diego region it was 1.2-1.3 mW cm-2 μm-1 sr-1; in Ventura region and over San Pedro Shelf a wide range of nLw555 coefficients (from 1.2 to 1.9 mW cm-2 $\mu$ m-1 sr-1) resulted in high correlation with stormwater.
+The maximum correlation coefficient was lowest (+0.39) in Santa Monica Bay and higher in San Diego (+0.43) and Ventura (+0.49) regions.
+Highest correlation was observed over San Pedro Shelf (+0.53).